minprog/adventure/steps/2 room/index.md

 ## Testing

-After implementing, you should test the class by starting Python and creating `Room` objects:
+After implementing the `Room` class, you should test the class by starting Python interactively (so you can enter commands) and creating a few `Room` objects:

 	$ python3 -i room.py
 	>>> r1 = Room(1, "Room 1", "Description 1")